fabric8io/example-camel-cdi/README.md

-# Camel CDI QuickStart awesome
+# Camel CDI QuickStart looks good

 This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.